HOME > AREAS > Shishiku Highland and Mt. Okushishiku

 Shishiku Kougen to Okushishiku Yama

-In 717 A.D., a monk named Taichou became the first priest to pilgrimage to Mt.
+In 717 A.D., a monk named Taichou became the first monk to pilgrimage to Mt.
 Hakusan.
 On his way to the mountain, it is said that he rested near the current location of the Shishiku Highlands.
 Hence, the name Shishuku ‘resting place’ stuck to the area, which eventually became the current Shishiku.